loot/libloot/docs/api/miscellaneous.rst

 userlist extends or replaces metadata sourced from the masterlist.

 LOOT's plugin metadata can be conditional, eg. a plugin may require a patch only if another plugin is also present.
-The API's :cpp:func:`LoadLists` method parses metadata files into memory, but does not evaluate these conditions, so the loaded metadata may contain metadata that is invalid for the installed game that the :cpp:class:`loot::DatabaseInterface` object being operated on was created for.
+The API's :cpp:func:`loot::DatabaseInterface::LoadLists()` method parses metadata files into memory, but does not evaluate these conditions, so the loaded metadata may contain metadata that is invalid for the installed game that the :cpp:class:`loot::DatabaseInterface` object being operated on was created for.

 Caching
 =======

-All unevaluated metadata is cached between calls to :cpp:func:`LoadLists`.
+All unevaluated metadata is cached between calls to :cpp:func:`loot::DatabaseInterface::LoadLists`.

-The results of evaluating metadata conditions are cached between calls to :cpp:func:`LoadPlugins`, :cpp:func:`SortPlugins` and
+The results of evaluating metadata conditions are cached between calls to :cpp:func:`loot::GameInterface::LoadPlugins`, :cpp:func:`loot::GameInterface::SortPlugins` and :cpp:func:`loot::DatabaseInterface::GetGeneralMessages`.
-:cpp:func:`GetGeneralMessages`.

-Plugin content is cached between calls to :cpp:func:`LoadPlugins` and :cpp:func:`SortPlugins`.
+Plugin content is cached between calls to :cpp:func:`loot::GameInterface::LoadPlugins` and :cpp:func:`loot::GameInterface::SortPlugins`.

-Load order is cached between calls to :cpp:func:`LoadCurrentLoadOrderState`.
+Load order is cached between calls to :cpp:func:`loot::GameInterface::LoadCurrentLoadOrderState`.

 Performance
 ===========